-The items in the Authority's Balance Sheet at 31 March 2020 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Authority's Balance Sheet at 31 March 2022 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

 Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for buildings and equipment would increase by £1.8m for every year that useful lives had to be reduced.
-Property, Plant and Equipment The effects of the COVID-19 Virus will affect the work carried out by valuers in a variety of ways, with varying impacts.
-All assets were valued in accordance with usual practices and no access issues for valuation purposes have been reported.
-For land, whilst there have been some deals stalling or falling away during 2020 the level of enquiries at the end of 2020 for both commercial land and residential land were starting to A 1% movement on the valuation of Land & Buildings equates to +/- £3.4m
+It is estimated that the annual depreciation charge for buildings and equipment would increase by £2.0m for every year that useful lives had to be reduced.
+Property, Plant and Equipment 2021 was still reeling from the effects of the global pandemic of COVID-19 which had a sudden and significant impact on people's lives.
+The trends set in place by the pandemic are still in evidence, however, some markets are now showing signs of recovery.
+The demand for online shopping is still strong, while the trend around changes to working patterns continues with many companies adopting a combined home and work place policy.
+The full effect of this is still to be seen in the market, however we are already seeing a change in requirements for residential properties to allow working from home, A 1% movement on the valuation of Land & Buildings equates to +/- £3.7m